vogt4nick/recipes.vogt4nick.com/src/en/soups/egg-drop-soup/index.md

 ## Whirlpool Method

 Stir the soup rapidly.
-Pour egg into the stream of the whirlpool and spread against the current—if stirring in clockwise motion, pour the egg in counterclockwise.
+Pour egg into the stream of the whirlpool and spread against the current--if stirring in clockwise motion, pour the egg in counterclockwise.
 Gently stir and cook briefly until egg floats.

 This technique results in longer, chunkier strands of egg.